atet/llm/README.md

 ## 2. Installation (CPU-only)

-The following instructions will quickly install browser-based software that can leverage multiple models appropriate to your available RAM.
+The following instructions will quickly install browser-based software that can leverage multiple models appropriate to your available RAM (16 GB minimum for this tutorial).

-1. Start [Ollama](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image) service from a Docker container; this is for CPU-only with at least 16 GB of RAM (this will take a few minutes):
+2.1.
+Start [Ollama](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image) service from a Docker container:
+   - NOTE: The command below will not leverage your GPU if you have one and is supported

 ```console
 $ docker run -d -p 11434:11434 -v ollama:/root/.ollama --name ollama --restart always ollama/ollama
 ```

-2. Confirm Ollama webserver is running by visiting `localhost:11434` and seeing that "`Ollama is running`":
+2.2.
+Confirm Ollama webserver is running by visiting `localhost:11434` and seeing that "`Ollama is running`":
    - NOTE: Do not download any models for Ollama through CLI, they will not register with Open WebUI; we will download models through Open WebUI instead

 [![.img/fig1_ollama.png](.img/fig1_ollama.png)](#nolink)

-3. Start [Open WebUI](https://docs.openwebui.com/getting-started/#installation-with-default-configuration) from a Docker container (this will take a few minutes):
+2.3.
+Start [Open WebUI](https://docs.openwebui.com/getting-started/#installation-with-default-configuration) from a Docker container (this will take a few minutes):

 ```console
 $ docker run -d -p 3000:8080 --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main
 ```

-4. Access Open WebUI website by visiting `localhost:3000`:
+2.4.
+Access Open WebUI website by visiting `localhost:3000`:

 [![.img/fig2_openwebui.png](.img/fig2_openwebui.png)](#nolink)

-5. Click on "Sign up" at the bottom and register with any username/email (can be fake)/password, and click "Create Account":
+2.5.
+Click on "Sign up" at the bottom and register with any username/email (can be fake)/password, and click "Create Account":

 [![.img/fig3_openwebui.png](.img/fig3_openwebui.png)](#nolink)

-6. Click on bottom right icon and select "Settings":
+2.6.
+Click on bottom right icon and select "Settings":

 [![.img/fig4_openwebui.png](.img/fig4_openwebui.png)](#nolink)

-7. Click on "Models" and in the text box for "Pull a model from Ollama.com," type in "`dolphin-mistral`", and click on the download icon to the right:
+2.7.
+Click on "Models" and in the text box for "Pull a model from Ollama.com," type in "`dolphin-mistral`", and click on the download icon to the right:

 [![.img/fig5_openwebui.png](.img/fig5_openwebui.png)](#nolink)

-8. Wait for the model to download, have its integrity checked, and properly registered into your Open WebUI environment:
+2.8.
+Wait for the model to download, have its integrity checked, and properly registered into your Open WebUI environment:

 [![.img/fig6_openwebui.png](.img/fig6_openwebui.png)](#nolink)

-9. Exit from Settings and by default you will be in a "New Chat," click on the top "Select a model" and choose "`dolphin-mistral:latest`," and input a prompt at the bottom like, "`Write a haiku about artificial intelligence.`":
+2.9.
+Exit from Settings and by default you will be in a "New Chat," click on the top "Select a model" and choose "`dolphin-mistral:latest`," and input a prompt at the bottom like, "`Write a haiku about artificial intelligence.`":

 [![.img/fig7_openwebui.png](.img/fig7_openwebui.png)](#nolink)

-10. Since CPU/RAM processing is much slower than GPU/VRAM processing, it may take a couple minutes to output a response:
+2.10.
+Since CPU/RAM processing is much slower than GPU/VRAM processing, it may take a couple minutes to output a response:

 [![.img/fig8_openwebui.png](.img/fig8_openwebui.png)](#nolink)